-ver the years, throughout your career, you have built a strong personal brand.
+Over the years, throughout your career, you have built a strong personal brand.
 That brand has been a critical part of your success.
 People have chosen to do business with you, invest in you, hire you, work for you, partner with you - all because of who you are.

 But how visible is your brand online?
-For many CEOs and executives, their brand only reaches people who know them personally.
-That limits their ability to make an impact.
+If you are like many CEOs, your brand only reaches people who know you personally.
+That limits your ability to make an impact.

-To maximize your personal leverage and give your business the greatest advantage, you need to make your brand visible online.
-You need to craft your brand authentically, so it reflects who you are and delivers the information you want people to know about you.
+To maximize your personal leverage and give your business the greatest advantage, it is essential to make your brand visible online.
+You need to craft your brand authentically, so it reflects who you are and delivers the information you want people to have about you.
 When you do that effectively, you attract the right people and get them excited about doing business with you.